nathanthomp/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms

 Welcome to the Data Structures and Algorithms repository.
-In this repository, you will find the documentation and development of various data structures and a wide range of algorithms.
+In this repository, you will find the documentation and development of common data structures and various algorithms.

 ## Data Structures